 What qualifications does a bricklayer need?

-While no formal qualifications are strictly needed to begin working as a bricklayer, most employers will look favourably upon you if you have the appropriate certifications and/or work experience.
+While no formal bricklaying qualifications are strictly needed to begin working as a bricklayer, most employers will look favourably upon you if you have the appropriate certifications and/or work experience.

 There are typically three main routes to beginning a career as a bricklayer, these are:

-Apprenticeship: Apprenticeships are open to anyone above the age of 16, and offer a split between on-the-job and classroom learning.
+Apprenticeships are open to anyone above the age of 16, and offer a split between on-the-job and classroom learning.
 Typically, a GCSE in English and Maths is required to enrol—though entry requirements can vary depending on the apprenticeship level.

-On-the-job: You may be able to begin working immediately as a labourer, where you’ll help and learn from more experienced teams.
+You may be able to begin working immediately as a labourer, where you’ll help and learn from more experienced teams.
 Your employer may also choose to help you train for your formal qualifications if you opt for this route.

-Training provider: Training providers like Able Skills can help you take your first steps towards becoming a bricklayer right through to gaining your NVQ Level 2 qualification and being prepared for employment on a building site.
+Training providers like Able Skills can help you take your first steps towards becoming a bricklayer right through to gaining your NVQ Level 2 qualification and being prepared for employment on a building site.

 Registrations to consider

-This requires you to pass a Health, Safety and Environment (HS&E) test, to prove you’re able to carry out work safely.
+Obtaining any level of CSCS card requires you to pass a Health, Safety and Environment (HS&E) test, to prove you’re able to carry out work safely.

 Day-to-day work